focus-editor/focus/LOG.md

     - I expect a horizontal search bar when the text runs off the right edge.
     - Alt + Up/Down is equivalent to scrolling up and down with the mouse wheel, but Alt + Left/Right does not work the same way horizontally.
     - My mouse's horizontal scroll wheel (yes I have both) does nothing.
 I have to navigate long lines using Home/End to use the cursor to scroll.
-- If the sidebar is too skinny, the "Press Shift + Enter to do case-sensitive search" text should wrap.
-It currently cuts off.
-In fact, search results should possibly wrap too.
-If the sidebar is to skinny, currently searching "*File" within Focus's project folder has a few search results from Windows.jai where you can't even see the matching text because they cut off on the right edge before the highlighted parts.

 ## Possible bugs
-- Sidebar's splitter swaps mouse cursor inconsistently.
-When actually clicking, it appears to behave correctly.
-The cursor may not change to the
-"arrows" as expected if you move it slowly over the splitter.
-The double-document splitter appears to not have this issue.
 - Sometimes if you backspace two spaces between words, it erases both space characters with one backspace rather than just one.
 I can reliably reproduce this issue by doing the following:
     1. Type something like " hello" on a new line.